AlexZhou876/music-editor/README.md

 # My Personal Project

 ## Instructions
 This is a music editor.
+It is created using the IntelliJ IDEA IDE.
 To use, run Main.main.
 It is mouse interactive and graphically displays your input.
 - to add a note: click on the button on the toolbar labelled "Add Note".
 - press the mouse down within the bounds of a measure.
 A note appears.
 - while holding, drag the mouse to the right and left to change the length.